tranbaokhue/Rank-based-InteractionTest/README.md

 - Codes to generate null distributions and find critical values for settings with over 6 levels in a factor

 ## About the tests
 The two test statistics were developed by Amy Wagaman (Amherst College) and Bradley Hartlaub (Kenyon College) to test for interaction effects in general two-way layouts with balanced replications per cell.
-These new nonparametric procedures are **APCSSA** and **APCSSM**, where *APC* is the abbreviation for "All Possible Comparisons" and *A* and *M* corresponds with "Average" and "Median" for the alignment method.
+These nonparametric procedures are **APCSSA** and **APCSSM**, where *APC* is the abbreviation for "All Possible Comparisons" and *A* and *M* corresponds with "Average" and "Median" for the alignment method.